thass0/hvme/README.md

 binary code which runs on the *physical* (the computer they're talking about doesn't really exist) machine.
-There, I/O works by writing and reading from the screen and keyboard memory maps (which are not yet implemented).
+There, I/O works by writing and reading from the screen and keyboard memory maps (which are not yet implemented TBH).

-The downside of this approach is that it quickly becomes annoying to be limited to such primitive forms of I/O while actually running on a *real* computer all the time.
-This is why I decided to add a basic API which can be used to just use standard I/O.
+The downside of this approach is that it's very annoying to be limited to such primitive forms of I/O while actually running on a *real* computer all the time.
+This is why I decided to add a basic API to just use standard I/O.

 It's defined as a set of *HVM* functions which are available by default to any program.
 While those functions are not actually